 Mindless Self Indulgence: A quartet from New York who can't decide what genre their playing.
 The original bassist left and was replaced by Gerard Way's wife.

-The Monkees: It's a Fake Band formed for a TV show that consists of a TV actor whose career involved the circus, a British guy who gave up horse racing for the musical stage, a folk singer from the East coast, and a Texas hillbilly who wears a thick green piece of winter clothing.
+The Monkees: Fake Band formed for a TV show that consists of a TV actor whose career involved the circus, a British guy who gave up horse racing for the musical stage, a folk singer from the East coast, and a Texas hillbilly who wears a thick green piece of winter clothing.

 The Monks: American ex-GIs in Germany start a rock band and try to become the antithesis of their contemporaries, the Beatles.
 Only recorded one album before they broke up, and they only got away with that album because their German audience didn’t know or care what they were actually singing about.